evmos/evmos/docs/users/security/safu.md

   with the SAFU.
-* Hackers have 48 hours to return any exploited funds to a specified Dropbox address and can claim a reward of 5% of the total funds secured up to a maximum of 750,000 Tokens.
+* Hackers have 48 hours to return any exploited funds to a specified Dropbox address and can claim a reward of 5% of the total funds secured up to a maximum of 750,000 tokens.
 * The rewards are distributed during the next upgrade of the network.
 * If the reward is valued above $100,000, white hat hackers should go through a Know Your Clients/Know Your Business (KYC/KYB) process.
 * Exploiting vulnerabilities for malicious purposes will make a hacker ineligible for any rewards.
-* White hat hackers are not entitled to any rewards from the Team or Network for funds from "Out of Scope Projects" (other projects that were exploited by hackers but do not have their own SAFU program).
+* White hat hackers are not entitled to any rewards from the team or network for funds from "Out of Scope Projects" (other projects that were exploited by hackers but do not have their own SAFU program).